Battle Dice

 Battle Dice is a dice game that uses small figures which represent superheroes that are placed inside a die, and then rolled.
 It was created by Genie Toys and licensed to Playmates Toys and it began with the majority of the superheroes and supervillains from Marvel in 2006.

 Marvel Battle Dice

-Purchasing

-The figures can be purchased in booster packs or in starter sets.
-The booster packs contain 3 random battle figures and one battle die.
-The starter set comes with 6 figures (two of which are secret).
+The figures' booster packs contained 3 random battle figures and one battle die.
+The starter set cane with 6 figures.
 There are also battle dice launchers, which are large sized versions of the Thing and the Hulk.

 The Game

 The game works by placing the figures (approximately 1" inch) in the battle dice, which have certain attributes by popping the dice open.
 When the dice are rolled, the player with the lower dice roll goes first.
 They select an attribute on the character, and use them to battle the other figure(s).
 Then the attributes take place, and so on and so forth, and the player with a certain roll wins, etc. Currently, there are 23 different dice.
 The attributes are measured on a 0-6 scale, 6 being the highest; those attributes are: Intelligence, Strength, Speed, Durability, Energy, and Fighting Skills.
 Characters are ranked points; in most tournaments teams cannot exceed 30 points, making figures like the powerful Dark Phoenix too expensive to use.
 A comprehensive explanation can be found at any of the first two links in the links section.